OData/v3ProtocolDocument/OData.markdown

 Towards that end, the OData Protocol follows these design principles:

 - Prefer mechanisms that work on a variety of data stores.
 In particular, do not assume a relational data model.
 - Backwards compatability is paramount.
-Clients and servers which speak different versions of the OData Protocol should interoperate, supporting everything allowed in the lower of the two versions.
+Clients and servers which speak different versions of the OData Protocol should interoperate, supporting everything allowed in lower versions.
 - Follow REST principles unless there is a good and specific reason not to.
 - OData should degrade gracefully.
 It should be easy to make a very basic but compliant OData endpoint, with additional work necessary only to support additional capabilities.